 Postharvest Chemical Strategies for Shelf Life Extension and Quality Preservation of Fruits

 Freshly harvested horticultural products quickly lose their freshness, affecting their market value.
-Consequently, the horticultural industry has been exploring new methods to control ripening and prolong shelf life.
+Consequently, the horticultural industry has been exploring new methods to control ripening and prolong shelf life(Reference, year)..
 Traditional techniques like cold storage and modified atmosphere storage are employed to extend the shelf life of horticultural products.
 In recent years, the use of post-harvest chemicals (e.g., calcium salts, salicylic acid, potassium permanganate) and edible coatings (such as starch, chitosan, lipid or nano-emulsions) has emerged as a more effective and sustainable approach.
-These treatments not only delay ripening and senescence but also maintain fruit firmness, reduce microbial growth and preserve sensory quality.
+(Reference, year).
+These treatments not only delay ripening and senescence but also maintain fruit firmness, reduce microbial growth and preserve sensory quality (Reference, year)..
 Compared to conventional storage, they are cost-effective, eco-friendly and enhance consumer safety while significantly extending shelf life and reducing wastage.
+(Reference, year).

 Postharvest Chemicals for Shelf Life Enhancement of Fruits

 To maintain quality after harvest, fruits require careful handling because they continue to respire, ripen, and undergo physiological changes even after being detached from the plant.
 Postharvest chemical treatments are widely used to slow down these natural processes, reduce microbial decay and extend storage life without significantly affecting nutritional value.
 Below is a detailed explanation of the major postharvest chemicals commonly used to enhance shelf life of fruits.
+(Reference, year).